thecoder08/lenux/README.md

 git clone https://github.com/thecoder08/lenux.git
 cd lenux
 ./buildlinux.sh
-./build.sh
+./buildrootfs.sh
+./buildimg.sh
 ```
 The buildlinux script requires the kernel dependencies, such as `libelf-dev`, `libssl-dev`, `bison`, and `flex`.
 You can run `./buildlinux.sh config` to configure Linux before building it.
 If you choose not to configure it, the buildlinux script will use the config file that comes with the repository.
-The build script requires the commands `sfdisk`, `rsync`, and `grub-install`.
+The buildimg script requires the commands `sfdisk` and `grub-install`.
+The buildrootfs script requires the command `rsync`.

 The installer may prompt you for your password.
 You must give it.

 You should then be able to run `lenux.img` in QEMU using the command